Discover our wide range of designer

 6 to 18 years

 Once your child reaches school age, you should schedule an eye exam each year before school starts.
-This exam is important even if your kids receive in-school vision screenings.
-Up to 75% of school vision screenings miss treatable vision problems3.
+This exam is important even if your

 A comprehensive eye exam will test for common problems like nearsightedness, farsightedness and astigmatism.
-These conditions can affect a child’s learning ability but are treatable with kids' prescription glasses or contacts3.
+These conditions can affect

 SIGNS OF VISION